Accommodation and wedding venues in County Carlow

 Standing at the front of the house looking to our left at the beautiful landscape.
 Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com

-In the late 14th century, Art mac Murchadha was one of the Irish kings who was offered the a knighthood by King Richard II of England.
-Henry VIII, in the 1500s, sought to reduce the power of the Irish kings and to have them swear loyalty to him.
+In the late 14th century, Art mac Murchadha (d. around 1417) was one of the Irish kings who was offered a knighthood by King Richard II of England.
+In the 1500s, King Henry VIII sought to reduce the power of the Irish kings and to have them swear loyalty to him.
 In 1550 Charles MacMurrough Kavanagh (the Anglicised version of the name ‘Cahir MacArt’ MacMurrough Kavanagh) “submitted himself, and publicly renounced the title and dignity of MacMorrough, as borne by his ancestors.”
 [2] (note the various spellings of MacMorrough/MacMurrough).
+The head of the family was still however referred to as “the MacMorrough.”

 We gathered with a few others to wait outside the front of the house for our tour guide on a gloriously sunny day in July 2019.
 Some of the others seemed to be staying at the house.
 For weddings there is accommodation in the house and also five Victorian cottages.
 We did not get to see these in the tour but you can see them on the website.
 Unfortunately our tour guide was not a member of the family but she was knowledgeable about the house and its history.